 More complex business relationships could require more than just a consulting contract.
 You can supplement the consulting agreement by having the consultant sign one of these documents in conjunction with their primary contract:

-Receipt of employee handbook:
+Receipt of employment handbook:

-An employee handbook can outline behavioral expectations and HR procedures in more detail.
+can outline behavioral expectations and HR procedures in more detail.
 Have contractors sign an acknowledgement that they will abide by workplace policies and expectations.

 - Non-solicitation agreement: This contract restricts the consultant from working for your competitors or poaching your clients, customers, and staff for their own business.